Uniformizing complex ODEs and applications: Overview of methods, further results and background material

-Let us now make some comments about the assumption that the singularities of $\cald$ lying in $\Delta_{\infty}$ are simple.
-First a reader more familiar with complete polynomial vector fields might be tempted to think that the condition imposed on the singularities of $\cald$ immediately implies that the vector field $X$ must have degree~$2$.
-This is however not the case.
-For example some of these singularities may be a codimension~1 saddle-node singularity (as in item~2 of the definition of simple singularities given in the Introduction).
-Also the statement of Theorem~B may be extended to encompass fair more general singularities among the very general class of ``absolutely isolated singularities'', cf. \cite{canoetc}.
-While we shall not seek to accurately establish any of these extensions, at the very end of Section~5 the reader will find some information on the structure of more degenerate singularities for which our methods will still work.
+Let us now make some comments about the assumption that the singularities of $\cald$ lying in $\Delta_{\infty}$ are simple in the sense described in the Introduction.
+This assumption does not immediately simplify the problem since there may exist codimension~1 saddle-node whose local analysis is already fairly complicated.
+Also, the statement of Theorem~B may be extended to encompass more general singularities belonging to the class of ``absolutely isolated singularities'', cf. \cite{canoetc}.
+While we shall not seek to accurately establish any of these extensions, at the very end of Section~5 the reader will find some information on the structure of more degenerate singularities for which our methods may still work.
 It is also interesting to observe that our techniques apply equally well to rational vector fields and not only to polynomial ones.
-In practice this change the ``expected'' order of $\Delta_{\infty}$ as component of the ``pole divisor'' of the vector field in question and leads to numerous additional possibilities whose analysis may partially be facilitated by our ideas.
-In particular several Painlev\'e equations fall in this class of problems.
+In practice, passing from polynomial to rational vector fields amounts to changing the the divisor of poles of the vector field in question.
+The divisor of poles of a rational vector field may or may not include $\Delta_{\infty}$ and its analysis leads to numerous additional possibilities whose understanding may partially be facilitated by our ideas.
+In particular, several Painlev\'e equations fall in this class of problems.

-As mentioned A. Bustinduy, L. Giraldo and their collaborators have been investigating properties of the solutions of complete vector fields through various methods such as the theory of Nevanlinna and Andersen-Lempert theories, see \cite{giraldo1}, \cite{giraldo1} and their references.
-Similarly, if take into account a classical result due to Forstneric \cite{forst}, our method is likely to find some applications in the theory of holomorphic differential equations blowing-up in finite real time.
+As mentioned A. Bustinduy, L. Giraldo and their collaborators have been investigating properties of the solutions of complete vector fields through various methods such as the theory of Nevanlinna and Andersen-Lempert theories, see \cite{giraldo1}, \cite{giraldo2}, \cite{lempert} and so on.
+Similarly, if taken into account a classical result due to Forstneric \cite{forst}, our method is likely to find some applications in the theory of holomorphic differential equations blowing-up in finite real time.
 This should lead to some progress in questions similar to those treated by Fornaess and Grellier in \cite{fornaess} which itself connects with previous works by a number of authors including possible applications in the spirit of \cite{fornaessbuzzard}.